-Tacoma Public Utilities also has ongoing bill assistant programs to help customers whose incomes are within 200 percent of federal poverty guidelines, as established by the U.S. Department of Health and Human Services.
-In 2020, TPU expanded eligibility and the amount of bill assistance going forward to help ensure those in need have the support.
+Tacoma Public Utilities also has ongoing bill assistant programs to help customers whose incomes are within 150 percent of federal poverty levels, as established by the U.S. Department of Health and Human Services.
+In 2021, TPU expanded eligibility and increased the discount rate going forward as listed in the chart below to help ensure those in need have the support.